Umberto Modiano Airport

+It is operated by Dix Aeroportos.

 History

 The airport was inaugurated in 2003 and it is dedicated to general aviation.
 On July 11, 2012 the facility was temporarily closed to conduct renovation works demanded by the National Civil Aviation Agency of Brazil.
 On May 28, 2016, after completing the renovations and legal procedures, the airport was again opened for general aviation.

+On January 8, 2026 Dix Aeroportos was contracted to manage the airport.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 8 km from downtown Búzios.